 As mentioned above, a key benefit of automated expense solutions is the ability to enforce compliance at the point of entry.
 This also makes the approver’s job much easier.
 First, it can prevent out-of-policy expenses from being submitted.
 Second, if an expense item causes a “soft stop” violation notice, this is automatically flagged to the approver, and they can make an approval decision based on this.
 No more second-guessing, no more back-and-forth between employees and approvers to identify if the expense is valid.

-While 100% policy compliance isn’t that practical in reality for any organization with more than a handful of employees, any organization which remains on a manual expense submission and approval process is likely to have major challenges in maintaining even a reasonable of compliance with company policy.
+While 100% policy compliance isn’t that practical in reality for any organisation with more than a handful of employees, any organisation which remains on a manual expense submission and approval process is likely to have major challenges in maintaining even a reasonable of compliance with company policy.
 Implementing an expense solution can more than pay for itself simply by staunching the flow of wasteful, out-of-policy spend.

 - 9 Signs it’s Time to Switch Expense Management Systems

 - When Cash (Control) is King: Is Your Accounts Payable Strategy Optimised for a COVID-19 World?